RDMillen/Gentoo/README.md

 - LUKS on LVM
 - EXT4 root filesystem
 - Support for IWD, Wireguard, NFS and CIFS/SMB
-- Nvidia and Optimus support enabled
+- Nvidia and Optimus support enabled - EnvyControl used in OS.
 - Updated to include firmware for the Intel AX200 WiFi card

 # Make.Conf